The Loop through Grid action is used to apply a number of actions to select records displayed within a grid, including its multiple pages.

 Actions are embedded within the Loop Through Grid action.
 This is indicated by indented actions marked by a blue line.
 In the below image, there are two actions inside of our Loop Through Grid action: Assign Value to Action Result action and Update Fields in Table action.
 The Show Message action is outside of the loop.

-The Loop Through Grid action will go through each record in sequence and applies all of its embedded actions to that row.
+The Loop Through Grid action will go through each row in sequence and applies all of its embedded actions to the record of that row.

 If Only select rows that are checked is not selected, this action will loop through all the records in the grid.
 If the grid has multiple pages, the action will go through all the pages.
 Remember, however, the view filters are preserved.